-UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; display initiative and drive, and use their organisational skills to plan and manage their workload; take pride in their professional and personal integrity.
-UC graduates are global citizens: Think globally about issues in their profession; adopt an informed and balanced approach across professional and international boundaries; understand issues in their profession from the perspective of other cultures; communicate effectively in diverse cultural and social settings; make creative use of technology in their learning and professional lives; behave ethically and sustainably in their professional and personal lives.
-UC graduates are lifelong learners: Reflect on their own practice, updating and adapting their knowledge and skills for continual professional and academic development; be self-aware; adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas; evaluate and adopt new technology.
-UC graduates are able to demonstrate Aboriginal and Torres Strait Islander ways of knowing, being and doing: Use local Indigenous histories and traditional ecological knowledge to develop and augment understanding of their discipline; communicate and engage with Indigenous Australians in ethical and culturally respectful ways; apply their knowledge to working with Indigenous Australians in socially just ways.
-Awards Award Official abbreviation Undergraduate Certificate in Education UGCert Ed Undergraduate Certificate in Education (Learning Support) UGCert Ed (Lrng Support) Honours None.
+UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; display initiative and drive, and use their organisational skills to plan and manage their workload; take pride in their professional and personal integrity.

+UC graduates are global citizens: Think globally about issues in their profession; adopt an informed and balanced approach across professional and international boundaries; understand issues in their profession from the perspective of other cultures; behave ethically and sustainably in their professional and personal lives.

+UC graduates are lifelong learners: Be self-aware; adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas.

+UC graduates are able to demonstrate Aboriginal and Torres Strait Islander ways of knowing, being and doing: Communicate and engage with Indigenous Australians in ethical and culturally respectful ways; apply their knowledge to working with Indigenous Australians in socially just ways.

+Awards

+Award

+Official abbreviation

+Undergraduate Certificate in Education

+Undergraduate Certificate in Education (Learning Support)

+UGCert Ed (Lrng Support)

+Honours

+None.

 Alternative exits

 This course consists of two possible awards: Undergraduate Certificate in Education (Learning Support) Undergraduate Certificate in Education (Exit Point)

+Enrolment data

+2023 enrolments for this course by location.
+Please note that enrolment numbers are indicative only and in no way reflect individual class sizes.

+Location Enrolments

+UC - Canberra, Bruce 1

 Enquiries

 Student category Contact details

 Current and Commencing Students Please contact the University Student Centre by Email student.centre@canberra.edu.au or Phone 1300 301 727

 Prospective Domestic Students Email study@canberra.edu.au or Phone 1800 UNI CAN (1800 864 226)

 Download your course guide

 Scholarships

 Find the scholarship that's the right fit for you

 Explore Scholarships

-Printed on 17, May, 2025
+Printed on 13, May, 2025

 University of Canberra, Bruce ACT 2617 Australia

 +61 2 6201 5111

 ABN 81 633 873 422

 CRICOS 00212K

 TEQSA Provider ID: PRV12003 (Australian University)

 UC acknowledges the Ngunnawal people, traditional custodians of the lands where Bruce campus is situated.
 We wish to acknowledge and respect their continuing culture and the contribution they make to the life of Canberra and the region.
 We also acknowledge all other First Nations Peoples on whose lands we gather.